Demon Name Generator - Names for Devils, Fiends, and Infernal Beings Across Traditions

 Naming Patterns in Demonological Tradition

-Grimoire demon names have a distinctive phonological profile that distinguishes them from both human names and angel names.
-Where angel names tend to end in -el or -iel (divine suffix), demon names in the grimoire tradition often end in -el as well — a fascinating detail that reflects the theological understanding that demons are fallen angels who retain their original nature even in corruption.
-But the consonant structures differ: demon names tend toward more aggressive sounds — hard stops, fricatives, consonant clusters that feel difficult in the mouth.
-Bael, Astaroth, Beelzebub, Asmodeus, Mammon, Belial — these names have a quality that angel names lack: they feel slightly too dense, slightly too heavy, slightly wrong in a way that's hard to specify.
-For original demon names, the most effective approach is to take normal-sounding elements and corrupt them slightly — add an unexpected consonant cluster, replace a soft sound with a hard one, add a syllable that makes the name one beat too long or too short.
+Grimoire demon names have a distinctive phonological profile that sets them apart from both human names and angel names.
+Angel names tend to end in *-el* or *-iel* (the divine suffix), and demon names in the grimoire tradition often end in *-el* as well - a detail that reflects the theological understanding that demons are fallen angels who retain their original nature even in corruption.
+But the consonant structures differ.
+Demon names lean toward harder sounds: stops, fricatives, consonant clusters that feel difficult in the mouth.
+Bael, Astaroth, Beelzebub, Asmodeus, Mammon, Belial - these names share a quality that angel names lack.
+They feel slightly too dense, slightly too heavy, slightly wrong in a way that resists explanation.
+For original demon names, the most effective approach is to take normal-sounding elements and corrupt them slightly.
+Add an unexpected consonant cluster.
+Replace a soft sound with a hard one.
+Add a syllable that makes the name one beat too long or too short.
 The demon name that is almost right but isn't is more unnerving than one that is obviously monstrous.

 Demons in Fiction: Characterization and Complexity

 The most memorable demon characters in fiction rarely conform to the simple "spawn of evil" template.
 Screwtape in C.S.
 Lewis's *The Screwtape Letters* is a middle-management bureaucrat whose evil is banal and procedural rather than spectacular.
-Crowley in Terry Pratchett and Neil Gaiman's *Good Omens* is a demon who has been on Earth long enough that the distinction between demonic and human has become complicated.
-The demon lover trope — from medieval succubus traditions through to romance fiction — positions the demonic as sexually transgressive but emotionally complex.
+Crowley in Terry Pratchett and Neil Gaiman's *Good Omens* is a demon who has been on Earth long enough that the distinction between demonic and human has become genuinely complicated.
+The demon lover trope - from medieval succubus traditions through to romance fiction - positions the demonic as sexually transgressive but emotionally tangled.
 What makes demons interesting as fictional characters is the theological weight they carry: a demon is a being who made a choice (or was defined by a choice made for them), whose nature is now fixed, who exists in opposition to something.
-The best demon characters have a relationship to that choice: they remember when they were something else, or they've forgotten and can't, or they've decided that what they are now is better, or they're lying about all of it.
-For horror fiction, the demon's specific demonological tradition matters.
-A demon from the *Ars Goetia* tradition comes with an implied contract system, rank hierarchy, and specific powers that shape how they interact with humans.
+The best demon characters have a relationship to that choice.
+They remember when they were something else, or they've forgotten and can't recover it, or they've decided that what they are now is preferable, or they're lying about all of it.
+For horror fiction, the specific demonological tradition matters.
+A demon from the *Ars Goetia* comes with an implied contract system, rank hierarchy, and specific powers that shape how they interact with humans.
 A rakshasa from Hindu tradition operates within entirely different mythological rules.
-Getting the tradition right — or deliberately mixing traditions in interesting ways — determines whether your demon feels genuinely threatening or generically evil.
+Getting the tradition right - or deliberately mixing traditions - determines whether your demon feels genuinely threatening or merely stock.

 Using the Generator for Your Demon Character

 When generating demon names, decide first which tradition your demon inhabits.
 Grimoire demons, Islamic jinn, Hindu rakshasas, Buddhist māra, and Shinto oni all have different naming aesthetics and different implications for character design.
 The generator draws from all of these traditions; knowing which you want to lean on will help you select the right name from what you're offered.
 Consider specialization.
-Grimoire demonology classifies demons by their powers and domains: demons of lust, wrath, pride, sloth, greed, envy, gluttony (the seven deadly sins correspond to infernal princes); demons of specific skills like smithcraft, rhetoric, mathematics; demons of specific locations or weather phenomena.
-A demon's name often encodes something about their specialization — Mammon means wealth/avarice, Asmodeus derives from a root associated with sensual desire, Belial has no worth or use.
-The name you choose should feel appropriate to what the demon does and what role they play in the story.
-A demon of contracts needs a name that feels binding; a demon of lies needs a name that sounds plausible; a demon of chaos needs a name that's slightly illegible, slightly hard to grasp.
+Grimoire demonology classifies demons by their powers and domains: the seven deadly sins correspond to infernal princes; other demons govern smithcraft, rhetoric, mathematics, weather, or specific locations.
+A demon's name often encodes something about their function - Mammon means wealth and avarice, Asmodeus derives from a root associated with sensual desire, Belial translates roughly as "without worth."
+The name you choose should fit what the demon does and what role they play in the story.
+A demon of contracts needs a name that feels binding; a demon of lies needs a name that sounds plausible; a demon of chaos needs a name that's slightly illegible, slightly hard to hold in the mind.